 (B) state the title of the action, the name of the court in which it is pending, and its civil action number; and

-(C) command each person to whom it is directed to attend and give testimony or to produce and permit inspection and copying of designated books, documents or tangible things, or permit inspection of premises, in the possession, custody or control of that person at a time and place therein specified; and
+(C) command each person to whom it is directed to attend and give testimony or to produce and permit inspection and copying of designated books, documents, or tangible things, or permit inspection of premises, in the possession, custody, or control of that person at a time and place therein specified; and

-(2) A subpoena for the Superior Court may issue from the court in any county, and for the District Court from the court in any district.
+(2) A subpoena for the Superior Court may issue from the court in any county and for the District Court from the court in any district.

 (3) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
-An attorney admitted to the Maine Bar may also issue and sign a subpoena as officer of the court.
+An attorney admitted to the Maine Bar may also issue and sign a subpoena as an officer of the court.

 (1) A subpoena may be served by any person who is not a party and is not less than 18 years of age, including the attorney of a party.
-Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person and, if the person’s attendance is commanded, by tendering to that person the fees for one day’s attendance and the mileage allowed by law.
+Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person if the person’s attendance is commanded, by tendering to that person, the fees for one day’s attendance and the mileage allowed by law.
 Prior notice of any commanded production of documents and things or inspection of premises before trial shall be served on each party in the manner prescribed by Rule 5(b).

 (2) A subpoena may be served at any place within the state.

 (1) A party or an attorney responsible for the issuance and service of a subpoena shall take reasonable steps to avoid imposing undue burden or expense on a person subject to that subpoena.
 The court for which the subpoena was issued shall enforce this duty and impose upon the party or attorney in breach of this duty an appropriate sanction, which may include, but is not limited to, lost earnings, a reasonable attorney’s fee, and other reasonable expenses incurred in seeking the sanction.